tayapro/wizy/README.md

 > - Create a personal account to track user's progress.
 > - Leave game on pause.
+> - Get hints or clues, when a user is stuck.
 > - Log out, click on the icon with the first letter of your username in the header and accept it.
 > - Add the weight of the complexity level to the score calculation.
 For instance, easy level scores will be
 >   multiplied by 0.6, for medium level - by 0.8, and for hard level - no change.